pwittrock/kubebuilder-workshop-prereqs/dm-setup/README.md

-# Instructions for getting a Development machine
+# Instructions for provisioning a Development machine with Deployment Manager

 ## Create up a Development machine using DM